-The MBA Programme in Tourism provides a general management post graduate and post experience education for those aspiring to or already at senior management level in tourism companies and organizations and equip them to perform effectively in managerial positions.
-Accordingly, the aim is not only to pursue an academic theoretical study, but rather to enable theory to apply in tourism companies practice such as programming, organizing and operation aspects of a tourism company.
+The MBA Programme in Tourism provides a general management postgraduate and post-experience education for those aspiring to or already at senior management level in tourism companies and organizations and equips them to perform effectively in managerial positions.
+Accordingly, the aim is not only to pursue an academic theoretical study but rather to enable theory to apply in tourism companies' practices such as programming, organizing and operation aspects of a tourism company.
 It is a degree which utilizes participants’ work experience, but at the same time instils new skills and provides new knowledge in a real-life business environment.
-Thus it will develop participants’ ability to make informed decisions about their practice, broaden and deepen understanding of business and management function and processes; foster skills of business research, analysis, synthesis and creativity so as to enhance decision-making and promote organizational well-being within the context of a continually changing and competitive business environment; encourage innovation and awareness of the role of information and technology in innovation; develop awareness of ethical, social, environmental and global issues affecting management decisions in tourism companies.
+Thus it will develop participants’ ability to make informed decisions about their practice, broaden and deepen their understanding of business and management functions and processes; foster skills of business research, analysis, synthesis and creativity so as to enhance decision-making and promote organizational well-being within the context of a continually changing and competitive business environment; encourage innovation and awareness of the role of information and technology in innovation; develop an awareness of ethical, social, environmental and global issues affecting management decisions in tourism companies.

 Graduates will be able to:

 - Use a variety of analytical techniques to identify a complex business problem, generate and compare alternatives and develop a solution in the tourism sector.

 - Select and implement the appropriate research skills and tools (information technology and / or quantitative analysis) to solve problems in the tourism sector.

 - Integrate their functional knowledge in applied settings (e.g. case analyses, group projects, research papers).

 - Demonstrate knowledge relating to the concept of value creation and the role played by each functional area of a tourism company.